Getting Started: Where to begin?

 |Transcript||Letters of Recommendation|

 Transcripts are available from the Office of Student Assistance.
 Be sure to order transcripts well in advance of the deadline.
-Fellowship applications typically require you to submit official transcripts that are certified by the Registrar; the others may be photocopies.
+Fellowship applications typically require you to submit official transcripts that are certified by the Registrar.
 In some instances, you are asked to upload an electronic PDF copy of your transcript.
 If you have taken courses at other universities in the summer or as a transfer student, you will need a transcript from each institution attended.

 Letters of Recommendation